hackclub/hackclub/workshops/python and data visualizations/README.md

-<h1> Create basic graphs and data visuazlizatoins with python! </h1>
+<h1> Create basic graphs and data visualizations with python! </h1>

 <p> Follow along to gain some data science skills!
 You will use python to create basic graphs and visualizations with real data.
 You can hand draw a graph anytime you want, but why not learn how to code one!
 You will learn about matplotlib, pandas, and numpy so you can create any graph or vizualizaiton dream of yours come to life!
 </p>